Julian-Archer/InstagramClone/dummy.md

 # Dummy File

-This is a dummy file created for testing purposes. 🚀
+This is a dummy file.

-- Created automatically
-- Safe to delete